 Find out how you can take assortment management to the next level with our simple guide to optimising your product range throughout every stage of the product lifecycle.

-FAQs about ABC analysis
+ABC analysis FAQs

 What is ABC analysis?

 ABC analysis is a clever technique to help you manage your inventory.
 In essence, ABC analysis is the process of categorising items based on their value or importance to the business.
 The top items are categorised as Category A items.
 These are the most valuable or important, while the bottom items are categorised as Category C, which are the least valuable or important.
 This allows businesses to focus their attention and resources on the items that matter most

 What are the benefits of ABC analysis?

 ABC analysis is a quick and easy tool for inventory management.
 It offers several business benefits, including better resource allocation, improved decision-making and increased profitability.